 or 3) instead of an advice letter, PG&E could also file a formal application.
-For pipeline contracts, D.04-09-022 also authorized the use of an expedited advice letter that provided for a 10-day protest period and 21-day effective date which applied in cases where the concurrence with Cal Advocates and TURN was not met.
+For pipeline contracts, D.04-09-022 also authorized the use of an expedited advice letter that provided for a 10-day protest period and 21-day effective date.